Ride the Americas

 Bike overhauls planned for Southern California before tackling Central America where bike parts might be harder to get.

-Accommodation will be a mixture of bush camping, campgrounds, hosted(Warm Showers), hostels, motels.
+Accommodation was a mixture of bush camping, campgrounds, hosted(Warm Showers), hostels, motels.
 Basically anything that is appropriate at the time.